astranetworld/ast/README.md

 # astranet
-astranet(ast) is an implementation of public blockchain (execution client), on the efficiency frontier, written in Go.
+astranet (AST) is an implementation of a public blockchain (execution client) on the efficiency frontier, written in Go.

-**Disclaimer: this software is currently a tech preview.
-We will do our best to keep it stable and make no breaking changes, but we don't guarantee anything.
+**Disclaimer: This software is currently a tech preview.
+We will do our best to keep it stable and avoid breaking changes, but we make no guarantees.
 Things can and will break.**

 ## System Requirements